What Everyone Should Know About Red Light Therapy

 - blue, red and infrared light improved skin texture and reduced acne pustules

-- two wavelengths of red light reduced the quantity of acne lesions
+- two wavelengths of red light reduced the number of acne lesions

 Read the rest of the list on my EMF Channel website in my article Does Red Light Really Work for Acne?.